 Ánimo provides traditional and non-traditional mental health services to underserved Latino families and individuals on the Westside.

-Field Capable Clinical Services provides mental health services to support housing stability for formerly chronically homeless individuals.
+Recovery, Resilience and Reintegration Services provides mental health services to support housing stability, especially for formerly chronically homeless individuals.

 Monetary Advisory Program (MAP) provides at-risk mentally ill adults with case management, money management, financial literacy classes, along with help finding and maintaining housing.